-- A veteran of the NFL ranks, Welton came to Tennessee after spending nine years with the Cleveland Browns.
+- A veteran of the NFL ranks, Welton came to Tennessee in 2013 after spending nine years with the Cleveland Browns.

 - Welton served as a college scout with the Browns from 2004-13.
 During his first two years, Welton was the team's BLESTO scout in charge of covering the Midwest.